 Go apple picking: Spend some time walking and picking apples, berries, cherries, pears, etc at a farm nearby.
 Many orchards or pumpkin patches have coupons available, so be sure to check the local newspaper.
 Once you are done collecting your bounty, take it home and cook up an awesome meal or dessert, like these applesauce sundaes!

 Daydream about a fantasy trip: It may take a while to save for the actual trip, but you'll never get there if you don't plan first.
 Actually planning the trip might be just the push you need to start saving.
-Plan where you'll go, what you want to see and how you'll get there.
+Plan where you'll go, what you want to see, and how you'll get there.
 Research places to stay and what everything will cost.
 Then set up a separate savings account and start stashing money there!

 Let a local shooting range put you to the test: Consider taking a class or spending a few hours at a shooting range.
 Some locations offer a family pass for the whole day for $15-20.
 Skeet and target shooting are a great way to get outdoors.
-The ranges provide a safe and clean place to learn about the sport and the I quickly learned that a smaller archery & hunting store was much less expensive for range time than big shops like Bass Pro Shops and that buying your own is much cheaper if you plan on shooting often!
+The ranges provide a safe and clean place to learn about the sport.
+I quickly learned that a smaller archery & hunting store was much less expensive for range time than big shops like Bass Pro Shops and that buying your own is much cheaper if you plan on shooting often!

-Tour a haunted house: There are many locations that are available for tours year round.
+Tour a haunted house: There are many locations that are available for tours year-round.
 There are also the ones that pop up just in time for the Halloween season.
 Keep an eye out for coupons around Halloween for discounts or two-for-one offers!
 Make plans to watch a scary movie first, then go to the haunted location for extra thrills!

 Get cultured: Check out local art galleries, exhibits or museums.
-There are shows going on in many unique places these days, so be sure to utilize local sources for this type of events.
+There are shows going on in many unique places these days, so be sure to utilize local sources for this type of event.
 Galleries will have exhibitions to show off new artists.
 These events often feature wine and appetizers for attendees at little to no cost!
 Check out your local art museum and have a light lunch in their cafe or coffee shop.

 Being together and having fun doesn't have to cost a fortune.
 All you have to do is be a little creative and think outside the box to find new and different opportunities to connect on a whole other level!